Sonnet 73

 So just in judgement is the proof of love-

-The humbler, rarely melds with nobler birth,
+The humbler, rarely weds with nobler birth,

-The doer suffers not the sluggard well;
+The doer suffers not the sluggard well,

-The pious not the scourge of wicked heart;
+The pious not the scourge of wicked heart,

-The gallant rarely with the timid dwell;
+The gallant rarely with the timid dwell,

-And truth, of lies, will frequently depart.
+And truth from lies will frequently depart.

 But how each chooses each is still unsure